 A Parent’s Guide to Dietary Discussions

-Knowing that one in three Michigan children are overweight or obese, it’s crucial that parents understand the best approach to having discussions around health.
+Knowing that 15.7% of Michigan children between the ages of 10 and 17 are obese, it’s crucial that parents understand the best approach to having discussions around health.

 The physical, mental and emotional consequences of ignoring a child’s health largely outweigh the discomfort one might feel addressing it.
 By opening the dialogue as a family, young children become empowered to live the happiest, healthiest life possible.

 When dealing with an overweight child, parents are right to be concerned.
 Excess weight can lead to health problems and chronic conditions including: asthma, joint pain, Type 2 diabetes, high blood pressure, heart disease and high cholesterol.
 Symptoms of these conditions can take effect in early adolescents, during key developmental years.
 Overweight children are also at risk of the mental and emotional torment that comes with teasing, bullying, depression and low self-esteem.